What Is a Transmission and How Does It Work?

 The first manual transmissions were unsynchronized, or “non-synchro.”
 They were also called rock crushers because drivers would grind the gears together trying to get them to mesh.
 Trucks used this type of transmission well into the early 1960s because these transmissions were very strong.

 Synchronized/constant mesh transmissions keep the cluster gear, drive gear and mainshaft gears constantly moving.
-These types of transmission use pads to slow down the gears.
+These types of transmissions use pads to slow down the gears.
 This eliminates the need for double-clutching action.

 Automated